mricon/b4/docs/contributor/prep.rst

 What if I only have a single patch?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Even if you only have a single commit, you should still treat it as a
+When you only have a single patch, the contents of the cover letter will
-single-patch series and send it along with a cover letter.
-It is very
+be mixed into the "under-the-cut" portion of the patch.
+You can just use
-likely that you will be asked to make some changes to your patch or
+the cover letter for extra To/Cc trailers and changelog entries as your
-split it into several patches.
-Having a cover letter will help retain
+patch goes through revisions.
+If you add more commits in the future
-the change-id of the series across revisions, and will provide a
+version, you can fill in the cover letter content with additional
-convenient place to keep the changelog of revisions.
+information about the intent of your entire series.

 .. _prep_recipients: